George E. Mobus

 - Mobus, George, Kalton, Michael (book

 in progress).
-An Introduction to the Fundamentals of Systems Science,
+The Principles of Systems Science, Springer, NY

 Opinions expressed in this blog are my own and do not represent views